 There are a number of things to consider when creating a divorce strategy.
 Each situation is unique, so not everything applies equally across the board.
-Your choices depend on many factors: length of marriage, whether or not you have children, employment status, and various needs.
-That said, here are ten common steps to consider when creating a divorce strategy.
+Your choices depend on many factors: length of the marriage, whether or not you have children, employment status, and various needs.
+Among countless other considerations.

-1. Prepare A Divorce Strategy Ahead Of Time
+1. Prepare Ahead Of Time

 In most cases, divorce shouldn’t come as a shock.
-People often consider it for a long time—as they should, it’s a life-changing decision.
+As we said, people often consider it for a long time—and they should, it’s a life-changing decision.
 But this also provides the advantage of being able to prepare.
 Take steps to set up a divorce strategy ahead of time.

 2. Know The Laws In Your State